 To prepare and plan for changes in the climate by capacitating the public with the necessary tools to identify communities and sectors that are at risk, and to explore opportunities to increase resilience.
-The section also strives to integrate climate change into existing planning processes rather than creating a separate process, thereby capitalising on available human and financial resources.
-The section recognizes that climate change is a cross-cutting concern of many sectors, and it therefore strives to identify adaptation and mitigation intervention strategies and gaps with a focus on the different sectors.
-The section developed a Garden Route District Climate Change Adaptation strategy for the district, which is an open, working document in order for the immediate inclusion of new climate related risks as they happen on the ground, thereby ensuring the inclusion of rapid adaptation and mitigation implementation actions in the document.
+The section also strives to integrate climate change into existing planning processes.
+This approach is used, rather than to create a separate process, therefore, capitalising on available human and financial resources.
+Climate change is a cross-cutting concern for many sectors, and it is therefore important to identify interventions on adaptation, mitigation intervention strategies and gaps with a focus on the different sectors.
+The section developed a Garden Route District Climate Change Adaptation strategy for the district, which is an open, working document in order for the immediate inclusion of new climate-related risks as they happen on the ground, thereby ensuring the inclusion of rapid adaptation and mitigation implementation actions in the document.

 Some of the Section’s Climate Change Adaptation and Mitigation functions include:

 - The development of a Garden Route District Climate Change Adaptation Strategy for the district that will be the overarching guiding and planning document;

 - Assessing current climate trends and future projections for the geographical region;

 - The identification of the current sector and cross-sector vulnerabilities;

 - The identification of future potential vulnerabilities based on projected climate scenarios and future climate risks;

 - Reviewing current development plans and priorities;